PandaHugMonster/php-simputils/README.md

-Keep in mind that the library development suppose to follow the semantic versioning, so the functionality within the same major version - should be backward-compatible (Except cases of bugs and issues).
+Keep in mind that the library development suppose to follow the semantic versioning, so the functionality within the same major version - should be backward-compatible (Except cases of bugs and some rare issues).

 More about semantic versioning: [Semantic Versioning Explanation](https://semver.org).